MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-microsoft-threat-experts.md

 2. From the dashboard, select the same alert topic that you got from the email, to view the details.

-## Ask a Microsoft threat expert about suspicious cybersecurity activities in your organization
+## Consult a Microsoft threat expert about suspicious cybersecurity activities in your organization
 >[!NOTE]
 >The Microsoft Threat Experts' experts-on-demand capability is still in preview.
 You can only use the experts-on-demand capability if you have applied for preview and your application has been approved.